koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 }
 {% endhighlight %}

 When developing Lambda functions it is always a Good Thing to start with the very least permissions needed to execute the function.
-Only add further policies if absolutely needed!
+Only add further policies if needed!

 ### Creating the Lambda